 You do not submerge this chiller into the wort.
 Rather, the wort and water flow through the chiller.

 This method drastically reduces the time it takes to cool your boil.

-I’ve been using this counterflow wort chiller exclusively for the past year and the results have been phenomenal.
+I’ve been using both the ExChilerator and this counterflow wort chiller exclusively for the past year and the results have been phenomenal.

 – or –

 This is another very simple design that makes cooling wort an easy task.

 Not to mention the time you save yourself if you don’t currently own one and are just sitting around waiting for your wort to chill.

 This cooling coil is made from high quality 3/8” copper tubing with bronze fittings for maximum efficiency and also comes with vinyl tubing and a garden hose adapter for cold water in.

 Leaks are rare with this product as long as you have everything seated well.
 NY Brew Supply is a leader in the homebrew world, and there certainly is a reason for it.